 Drug and Alcohol Awareness Program

-Gwinnett Tech’s Office of Student Life provides healthy living programs to counterbalance drug and alcohol abuse.
 Gwinnett Tech articulates and consistently enforces policies that promote an educational environment free from substance use/abuse while providing education for members of the campus community for preventing alcohol abuse and other drug use along with providing a reasonable level of care for substance abusers through referral.
-The Office of Student Life schedules alcohol and substance abuse awareness events throughout the academic year.
-The director of student life posts notices announcing these seminars on bulletin boards around campus, electronic message boards, and the college website.
 Campus activities promote and reinforce health, responsible living, respect for community and campus standards, individual responsibility on the campus, and intellectual, social, emotional, spiritual or ethical, and physical well-being of the members.
-Additionally, information is available in the Office of Counseling Services.
 Gwinnett Tech will continue combating the negative issues surrounding alcohol and other drug use and abuse on campus.

 Alcohol/Drug Use and Substance Abuse